 In an effort to allow citizens in the region to participate in the Annual Action Plan, the Consortium solicits comments and feedback from the public to help guide the planning of entitlement programs in the region.
 The Consortium adheres closely to HUD's citizen participation guidelines.
 Below is a summary of the citizen participation efforts taken:

-One virtual community needs assessment was held to give the public an opportunity to provide input on the housing and community development needs of the region.
-The meeting was held:
+Three community needs assessments were held to give the public an opportunity to provide input on the housing and community development needs of the region.
+The meetings were held: